 2. Optimising up and cross-selling

 It might sound like a cliché, but actually, it’s one of life’s great truths.
-Cross-selling new products or advanced services, and up-selling greater contract values can provide faster, easier, more stable revenue than big bids to net new organisations.
-For example, Virgin Atlantic makes it easy for Executive Assistants to book travel for their teams, but on every page of the process, there’s an upgrade option and extensive information about what extra benefits the options bring.
+Cross-selling new products or advanced services and increasing contract values offer faster, easier, and more stable revenue streams than big bids to net new organizations.
+It’s more reliable, and there’s a lot less finger crossing.
+For example, Virgin Atlantic makes it easy for Executive Assistants to book travel for their teams.
+However, there’s an upgrade option on every page of the process and extensive information about what extra benefits the options bring.

 The evolution of the buyer’s journey

-3. Train Effectively
+4. Train Effectively

 - Transform their teams for growth

-- Capitalise on servitisation
+- Capitalize on servitization